USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Remuneration of persons performing tasks in programmes, projects or undertakings

-- by the financing institution, in particular in the contract, competition documentation or guidelines concerning eligibility of expenditure or
+- by the financing institution, in particular in the contract, competition documentation or guidelines concerning the eligibility of expenditure

-shall be granted supplementary remuneration for the duration of these tasks on the basis of Order No. 75 of 17 April 2020 on the detailed rules and procedure for granting supplementary remuneration.
+shall be granted supplementary remuneration for the duration of these tasks on the basis of Ordinance No. 75 of 17 April 2020 on the detailed rules and procedure for granting supplementary remuneration.

-The realisation of the tasks in a programme, project or undertaking may take place in one of the forms listed below (taking into account the rules applicable in a given programme, project or undertaking and in the dimension corresponding to the realised tasks):
+The realisation of the tasks in a programme, project or undertaking may take place in one of the forms listed below (taking into account the rules applicable in a given programme, project or undertaking and an employment basis corresponding to the realised tasks):

 - employment on general terms;

-- assigning additional tasks to an employee (assigning new duties or increasing the involvement within the existing scope of responsibilities of the employee).
+- assigning additional tasks to an employee (assigning new duties and responsibilities or increasing the involvement within the existing scope of responsibilities of the employee).

 The supplementary remuneration is granted on a one-off basis or for a specified period of time, with an hourly, daily or monthly rate, in accordance with the budget of the relevant programme, project or undertaking and its remuneration rules.
 In the case of a budget in foreign currency, remuneration rates are converted into PLN at the rate at which the budget was calculated.

-The rate of supplementary remuneration shall be determined taking into account qualifications, seniority, professional experience and scope of duties assigned, taking into account the following criteria:
+The rate of supplementary remuneration shall be determined taking into account qualifications, years of service, professional experience and scope of duties and responsibilities assigned, including the following criteria:

-- the role played in the programme, project or undertaking (list of reference roles available in Order No. 75 of 17 April 2020 on the detailed rules and procedures for the award of the supplementary remuneration);
+- the role occupied in the programme, project or undertaking (list of reference roles available in Ordinance No. 75 of 17 April 2020 on the detailed rules and procedures for the award of the supplementary remuneration);

 - the amount of the budget;